To, The Shareholders

 Non- Executive & Independent Director |

-The composition of Nomination and Remuneration Committee of the Company
+The composition of Risk Management Committee of the Company is as follows:

 Designation |